pierre-guillou/paraview-ttk/Utilities/Doxygen/pages/PluginHowto.md

 in order to associate the file extension with the reader on the client.
 The `ReaderFactory` hint is what the client uses to identify readers from sources.

+Optionally, you can provide an information property `RegistrationName` to specify the reader pipeline name to use. `RegistrationName` is a feature available for any proxy, not just readers.

 ```xml
 <ServerManagerConfiguration>
   <ProxyGroup name="sources">